Counterfactual Editing for Search Result Explanation: The Proposed

-Given the input triplet $(q,d,d')$, the task of counterfactual query editing is to edit original query $q$ to a counterfactual query $q'$.
+Given the input triplet $(q,d,d')$, the task of counterfactual query editing is to edit initial query $q$ to a counterfactual query $q'$.
 We formulate counterfactual query editing task as a generation task for a predefined number of $n$ tokens.
-Specifically, we try to find a counterfactual query $q'=q'_{(1)},q'_{(2)}, \ldots q'_{(l)}$ from original query $q=q_{(1)},q_{(2)}, \ldots q_{(l)}$.
+Specifically, we try to find a counterfactual query $q'=q'_{(1)},q'_{(2)}, \ldots q'_{(l)}$ from initial query $q=q_{(1)},q_{(2)}, \ldots q_{(l)}$.
 First, we mask a few important tokens in $q$ as measured by $r_i$, which is computed by the masker model.
-Next, we run a word prediction algorithm (also known as Masked Language Modeling task) to predict the masked tokens \texttt{[MASK]} in an autoregressive manner.
+Next, we run word prediction algorithm (also known as Masked Language Modeling task) to predict the masked tokens \texttt{[MASK]} in an autoregressive manner.
 Since we may have multiple \texttt{[MASK]}s to predict and the candidate space is the whole vocabulary $\mathcal{V}$, it is infeasible to track all possible edits and rate them.
-Therefore, we leverage a common technique in natural language generation - Beam Search to prune the search space.
-In addition, given that we want to ensure Closeness (\S\ref{sec:design_principles}), we formulate the algorithm as an iterative process, i.e. we start from only one \texttt{[MASK]} token, and gradually increase the number of \texttt{[MASK]}s until we find an edit that achieves the objective of returning document $d'$ at a higher relevance score than the original document $d$.
-We present the complete editing algorithm in Algo.~\ref{algo:editor}.
+Therefore, we leverage Beam Search to prune the search space.
+In addition, given that we want to ensure Closeness (\cref{subsec:design_principles}), we formulate the algorithm as an iterative process, i.e. we start from only one \texttt{[MASK]} token, and gradually increase the number of \texttt{[MASK]}s until we find an edit that achieves the objective of returning document $d'$ at a higher relevance score than the initially higher ranked document $d$.
+We describe the complete editing algorithm to~\cref{algo:editor}.
 Our method can be divided into three steps:

-\textbf{Step 1: Decoding} (line 3-10): We start with replacing top-$n$ important tokens as identified by $\mathbf{M}$ with \texttt{[MASK]} to get the masked query $q^{\mathbf{M}}$; Then, we prepend $q^{\mathbf{M}}$ to the counterfactual document $d'$ and use the concatenated sequence as input to Editor model $\mathbf{E}$. $\mathbf{E}$ will then run a pre-specified transformer model to predict the masked tokens in an autoregressive manner.
+\begin{itemize}[leftmargin=*] \item \textbf{Step 1: Decoding} (line 3-10): We start with replacing top-$n$ important tokens as identified by $\mathbf{M}$ with \texttt{[MASK]} to get the masked query $q^{\mathbf{M}}$; Then, we prepend $q^{\mathbf{M}}$ to the counterfactual document $d'$ and use the concatenated sequence as input to Editor model $\mathbf{E}$. $\mathbf{E}$ will then run pre-specified transformer model to predict the masked tokens in an autoregressive manner.